KadenL9/MinecraftDeathSwap/README.md

 6.)
 At the beginning of the game, all settings are set to default survival.

-# Swap Mechanics Based on Number of Players
+## Swap Mechanics Based on Number of Players
 Depending on the number of players, the swapping mechanic will work slightly differently.

-In the case of one player, the plugin will not start the game at all unless there are 2 or more people online.
+In the case of __one player__, the plugin will not start the game at all unless there are 2 or more people online.

-In the case of two players, players will swap with each other's positions.
+In the case of __two players__, players will swap with each other's positions.
 The first player to die will lose and the other player will win.

-In the case of three players, players will swap with a set location.
+In the case of __three players__, players will swap with a set location.
 For example, if there is player 1, 2, and 3, player 1 will always teleport to player 2's location, player 2 will always swap to player 3's location, and player 3 will always swap to player 1's location.

-In the case of four or more players, players will swap in random locations.
+In the case of __four or more players__, players will swap in random locations.
 Each location will still be teleported to once by only one player; however, randomizing the destinations gives a small chance of some players to not teleport at all since they are "teleporting" to their own location.

+# Inspiration

+This plugin is inspired by Dream, a famous minecraft youtuber, who has used the Death Swap plugin in a few of his Youtube videos.
+This plugin is my own take on the classic Death Swap plugin.